gbv/beaconspec/beacon.md

 ## Overview

-BEACON is a data interchange format for large numbers of uniform links.
-A BEACON link dump consists of:
+Beacon is a data interchange format for large numbers of uniform links.
+A Beacon link dump consists of:

 * a set of [links](#links), each consisting of four elements ([](#links)),
 * a set of [meta fields](#meta-fields).

 All links typically share a common URI pattern for source and for target, respectively.
-For instance a BEACON dump could consist of links between two domains that use different local identifier systems:
+For instance a link dump could consist of links between two domains that use different local identifier systems:

     http://example.org/{ID1} ---> http://example.com/{ID2}